ldaniels528/trifecta/README.md

 <a name="downloads"></a>
 ### Downloads

 Trifecta binaries are available for immediate download.

-Click here to download
-<a href="http://ldaniels528.github.io/trifecta/downloads/trifecta-bundle-0.18.13.bin.jar">Trifecta v0.18.13</a> (66MB)
+* <a href="http://ldaniels528.github.io/trifecta/downloads/trifecta-bundle-0.18.13.bin.jar">Trifecta Bundle v0.18.13</a> (66MB)

 <a name="whats-new"></a>
 ### What's New